jkordek1/FarmingGame/README.md

 ## FarmingGame rules

-At the start of the game, you can choose to play with 2 to 4 players.
-Once at least 2 players are selected, the first player begins their turn.
+At the start of the game, you can choose whether you want to play with 2 or 4 players.
+As soon as at least 2 players have been selected, the first player begins his turn.
 Each turn consists of three phases.

-The first phase is random weather generation, with possible weather conditions being sunny, rainy, or drought.
-Depending on the weather, crops may either grow or remain stagnant.
+In the first phase, the weather is randomly generated, with the possible weather conditions being sunny, rainy or dry.
+Depending on the weather conditions, the crops either grow or remain standing.

-In the second phase (Harvest), players can harvest fully grown crops.
+In the second phase (harvest), players can harvest the fully grown crops.

-The final phase (Plant) allows players to plant new crops in empty field spots and end their turn.
-When a crop is planted, the field lights up in the color representing that specific crop.
-The main circular display shows the remaining turns until the crop is fully grown.
+In the final phase (planting), players can plant new crops on empty fields and end their turn.
+When a crop is planted, the field lights up in the color of the respective crop.
+The circular main display shows the remaining turns until the crop is fully planted.

-The crops/plants that players can plant are:
+Players can grow the following crops/plants:

 | Crop/Plant | Color  | Turns | Points |
 |------------|--------|-------|--------|